magud/fake-news-detection/README.md

 ## Datasets
 In total, two datasets are used to finetune the five models.
 The first dataset comes from the Fake News Challenge itself, while the second dataset is an extesion that was created by [Hanselowski et al](https://arxiv.org/pdf/1806.05180.pdf).
+Both datasets consist of article bodies, headlines and class labels.
+The class label expresses the stance of the article body towards the headline.
+The article body can either *Agree* or *Disagree* with the headline, it can be *Neutral* or completely *Unrelated*.

 | Dataset | Data Source | Data Type | Instances | AGR | DSG | DSC | UNR |
 | ------------------- | :------ | :------ | :------ | :------ | :------ | :------ | :------ |